gamesbook/pyprototypr/docs/card_decks.rst

 5. A "list of lists" included in the script

 Apart from the images directory, each data source is essentially a set of rows and columns.
-Each of the columns must be named so that the data can be
+Each **row** essentially represents data that must appear on a card.
+Each **column** must be named so that the data can be referenced:
-referenced:

 - the names for a CSV file must appear in the first line of the file
 - the names for a Excel file must appear in the columns of the first row of the